 If we are deemed to be an investment company under the Investment Company Act, our activities may be restricted, including:

-- restrictions on the nature of our investments; and - restrictions on the issuance of securities, each of which may make it difficult for us to complete our initial business combination.
+restrictions on the nature of our investments; and 0 0.
+00. , each of which may make it difficult for us to complete our initial business combination.
 In addition, we may have imposed upon us burdensome requirements, including: